Neural Networks for 3D Characterisation of AGATA Crystals: Methodology

 \section{Methodology}

-Two AGATA crystals were scanned, S001~\cite{decan2020} and A005 using the Strasbourg scanning table.
-The S001 is a non-standard, prototype, symmetric AGATA crystal, while the A005 is a standard AGATA crystal (type A) which had been used in the AGATA campaign at GANIL~\cite{GANIL_AGATA}.
+Two AGATA crystals were characterised, S001~\cite{decan2020} and A005 using the Strasbourg scanning table.
+The S001 is a prototype, symmetric AGATA crystal, while the A005 is an asymmetric AGATA crystal (type A) which had been used in the AGATA campaign at GANIL~\cite{GANIL_AGATA}.
 More details on the AGATA crystals geometries can be found in references~\cite{Akkoyun2012,S001}.

-Two 2D scans were performed for each crystal using a $^{137}$Cs source with the 1~mm diameter pinhole collimator.
+Two 2D scans were performed for each crystal using a $^{137}$Cs source with the 1~mm diameter pinhole collimator with a $2 \times 2 $~mm$^2$ pitch.
 One with the crystal placed horizontally and one vertically.
-For the S001 scan, using a $2 \times 2$~mm$^2$ pitch, the vertical scan yielded 1351 points and the horizontal scan yielded 2195 points.
-For the A005 scan, the same pitch resulted in 1305 points for the vertical scan and 1858 points for the horizontal scan.